I was convinced I had already posted this carnitas recipe ages ago, but I guess I never got any decent photos so I was holding off. No matter! BEHOLD.

 1 cup (or more) chicken broth

-Roll the pork roast around in salt and pepper to coat.
+Roll the pork roast around in salt and pepper to coat generously.
 Heat olive oil in skillet and brown roast on all sides to seal in the juices (maybe 2-3 min per side).
 Throw in the crockpot with all the other ingredients and cook on low for at least 6 hours.
 Shred and then EAT.
-Caveat: I suggest making it a day ahead because it really gets better after it has a chance to hang out in the broth after it has been shredded.
+Caveat: I suggest making it a day ahead because it really gets better after it has a chance to hang out in its broth after it has been shredded.

 Paleo Roasted Pepper Nachos